 - “Superior sound quality”

 - “Smart displays for a better experience”

 As you contemplate how to create your roadmap, remember that it should not be a long list of product features.
-The roadmap should be high-level, and it should help you to tell your product’s story.
+Instead, the roadmap should be high-level, and it should help you tell your product’s story.

 Themes also allow you to present what your team will deliver.
 This could enable your marketing team, for example, to plan their stories for driving customer acquisition and user retention.

 Have you ever had a conversation with your counterpart in product marketing about some shiny new object your team is building, only to see their eyes start to glaze over as they try to understand why what you’re describing will matter to your customers?
 Socializing your roadmap based on themes allows your stakeholders to quickly understand the value your team (and company) will deliver.
 Boil your strategies down to their very essence to create a set of themes.

 “Boil your strategies down to their very essence to create a set of themes.”

 In our example, this could look something like this:

 - Limit the number of themes you have.
 Two is probably too few; seven is probably too many.
 Keeping it simple and concise allows you to capture what really matters and focus on the higher-level goals.
 Details such as mock-ups belong in your backlog.